sukitsubaki/pixTrail/docs/tutorials/index.md

 ## Request a Tutorial

 Don't see what you're looking for?
-Open an issue on my GitHub repository to request a new tutorial topic.
+Open an issue on the GitHub repository to request a new tutorial topic.